Oh no! We may not fully support the browser or device software you are using !

 A Health Savings Account (HSA) can help you reduce your taxable income, and you can use it to pay for or reimburse yourself for medical expenses.
 Are you eligible for one?

 Contributing to a Health Savings Account can help you lower your taxable income

-Part of your preparation for the new tax season should be an inventory of all deductions for which you might be eligible.
-A review of each key area of your life including work, education, children, health, and their associated costs can help clarify areas that may help reduce your taxable income.
+Part of your preparation for tax season should include an inventory of all deductions for which you might be eligible.
+A review of the costs associated with each key area of your life, including work, education, children, and health, can help clarify areas that may help reduce your taxable income.
 A significant deduction source is a health savings account or HSA.

-An HSA is set up by a qualified entity such as a bank, insurance company or anyone approved by the IRS to be a trustee of Individual Retirement Arrangements (IRA).
+An HSA is set up by a qualified entity such as a bank, insurance company, or anyone approved by the IRS to be a trustee of Individual Retirement Arrangements (IRA).
 HSAs can only be established for individuals who qualify.
 There is no such thing as a joint HSA for married couples instead each person must qualify for, and have, their own account.

-You must meet the following criteria to quality for an HSA account:
+You must meet the following criteria to qualify for an HSA account:

 - You are covered by a high-deductible health plan (HDHP) on the first day of the month

 - You have no other health coverage except worker’s compensation, insurance for a specific disease or illness, a fixed amount of coverage per day for hospitalization

 - You are not enrolled in Medicare

 - You can’t be claimed as a dependent on someone else’s tax return